whitewater-guide/gorge/README.md

   Returns array of measurements for given script or gauge.
 For each gauge, only latest measurement will be returned.
 Resulting JSON is same as in `/upstream/{script}/measurements`

+- `GET /measurements/{script}/{code}/nearest?to=[to]`

+  URL parameters:

+  - `script` - script name, required
+  - `code` - gauge code, optional
+  - `to` - required unix timstamp indicating

+  For given script and code, returns one measurement that is nearest to timestamp provided via `to` query string.
+If no measurements +- 1 hour of given timestamps are found, returns null

 - `GET /measurements/latest?scripts=[scripts]`

   URL parameters: